saulgray/developer-documentation/source/includes/guides/_supply.md

 It is important to check that respondents are not sent to a closed survey.
 There are two ways to implement a check for whether a survey is live:

 * If a survey is first returned on the call to [List Allocated Surveys](#get-list-allocated-surveys) and is not returned on subsequent calls, it should be assumed that the survey is no longer live and should be set to pending on your platform.
-Surveys can change statuses from live to pending and back, and it is important to keep this information up to date.
+Surveys can change statuses from live to pending and back to live status, and it is important to keep this information up to date.
 The recommended frequencies for calls to best keep survey information up to date can be found in the [Call Frequency Table](#phase-2-getting-the-offerwall-qualifications-and-quotas).
 * [Show Quotas](#get-show-quotas) call returns the property `SurveyStillLive` which can be used to determine whether the survey is live or paused.
 If `SurveyStillLive` returns as `false` on the survey, it is no longer live and sample should no longer be sent.

 #### 3. Why is the `QuestionID` I see in a survey not returning on the [List Standard Questions](#get-list-standard-questions) call?